tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - if one were to examine the point at the top of the formation, *they’d find a metal tip of the channeling funnel of this machine*, yet they would only see it as a shining bit of silver, gleaming after being clean of moss and time.
 	 - Entering the structure requires breaking through the outer wall, which could be done delicately or with brute force.
 (Dex/Str)
  - **Old vacuole pool:**
-	 - You come across a long dry riverbead, f
+	 - You come across a long dry riverbed, large hydrangea like flower bushes snake along its center
+	 - you follow as it slopes down, the riverbank growing higher and hisher as you make your way into a basin, recessed into the round about 50 feet, striations become visible on this bank and there is a clear
  -  **Tannian research station:**
 	 - lots of tech, info that the tann